 You can name your workflow runs in a manner that will help you easily find them again, such as in these examples:

-Click the “Run” button in the top right corner of your screen, and search for a workflow that you’d like to run.
+Click the “+New” button in the top right corner of your screen.
+Then click “Run a Workflow” and search for a workflow that you’d like to run.

-By default, the name will be set to your own name plus the time the workflow run was created, for example, “Ellie Mahoney’s 6:36PM workflow run“.
+By default, the name will be set to the workflow name plus the time the workflow run was created, for example, “Create an Invoice 8:16PM workflow run”.
 Delete this and give your workflow run a different name, as shown below.

 You can also set workflow run names in advance when you schedule your workflows to run.